Visit Khao Yai!

-Primo Piazza is an Italian themed village.
+Primo Piazza is an Italian-themed village.
 You no longer have to fly halfway across the world to get a taste of Italy and have the gorgeous pictures to prove it too.
 You could be easily mistaken for thinking that you were in a remote Tuscan village, with the complex’s classy Italian architecture, cobbled streets and lush green surroundings.
-The greatest highlight are the sheep, donkeys and alpacas!
+The greatest highlights are the sheep, donkeys and alpacas!

 – Piazza Palio:

 Palio is another Italian-themed market square where you can get a little shopping done.
 Entrance is free and you will be amazed by the details they tried to replicate for an immersive out-of-the-country experience.
 From the architecture of the buildings to the stone cobbled streets, they even had accordion music playing in the speakers, throughout the streets!

 – PB Wine Valley:

 Start the day early in the morning and hop on the 9 AM Winery tour at PB Wine Valley, a 350-hectare vineyard and the largest in Khao Yai.
 At 350 metres above sea level, the conditions are perfect for growing certain varieties of wine grapes as well as many seasonal fruits you can find here.
 The tour brings you through vineyards, the wine factory and of course, to taste some wine.
 Kids, as well as those who aren’t up for alcohol, can ask for a full glass of 100% Shiraz Grape juice instead.